 Identifying miliaria requires a thorough clinical diagnosis.
 Find out how it is diagnosed in the next section.

 Diagnosis Of Heat Rash

-It is important to get the right diagnosis from a doctor as this condition may cause serious complications like anhidrosis (little to no sweat), leading to heat exhaustion and decreased thermoregulation in the body.
+It is important to get the right diagnosis from a doctor as this condition may cause serious complications like anhidrosis (little to no sweat), leading to heat exhaustion and decreased thermoregulationi XThe biological process of producing heat and maintaining a stable internal temperature necessary for survival is known as thermoregulation. in the body.
 This could have a permanent effect on your health.